secondlife/dullahan/README.md

 An essential site to visit when developing a CEF based application is the [CEF forum](http://magpcss.org/ceforum/) started and run by (I believe) the original CEF author Marshall Greenblatt who is very generous with his time and expertise.

-Building CEF locally is quite a task so Adobe kindly host builds for all supported platforms [here](http://cefbuilds.com).
+Building CEF locally is quite a task so Adobe kindly host builds for all supported platforms [here](http://opensource.spotify.com/cefbuilds/index.html).

 ## Which version of CEF does Dullahan use?

-Dullahan been developed against the [CEF 3.2704](https://cefbuilds.com) build of CEF but with some small tweaks to take account of CEF interface changes etc. it should work with slightly older or more recent versions too.
+Dullahan been developed against the [CEF 3.2987 (like Chrome 57)](http://opensource.spotify.com/cefbuilds/index.html) build of CEF but with some small tweaks to take account of CEF interface changes etc. it should work with slightly older or more recent versions too.

 ## What are the origins of this project?